tech-guru42/cardano/README.md

 You can set the network to an empty value and provide your own network magic to connect to unlisted networks.

-TCP connection to a Cardano node without using an intermediary like SOCAT is possible using the node address and port.
+TCP connection to a Cardano Node without using an intermediary like SOCAT is possible using the node address and port.
 It is up to you to expose the node's NtC communication socket over TCP.
 TCP connections are preferred over socket within the application.